-Beginning August 1, 2023, CMU's new Center for Teaching & Learning (CTL) will open its doors in the event space in Tomlinson Library, LIB 139.
-The CTL is led by a director, who reports to the AVPAA for Faculty Success, and will offer faculty professional development programming throughout the fall and spring semesters.
+Starting August 1, 2023, CMU's new Center for Teaching & Learning (CTL) opened its doors in the event space in Tomlinson Library, LIB 139.
+The CTL is led by a director, Dr. Kate Belknap, who reports to the AVP for Faculty Success, and will offer faculty professional development programming throughout the fall and spring semesters.
 Watch for messages from the Director of the CTL throughout the academic year announcing various workshops and presentations on supporting and inspiring inclusive teaching and learning.